tnachen/mesos_traces_vis/README.md

+This assumes all the tracing data is installed into a local redis instance.

-To ingest data into redis:
+To ingest local data into redis:

 tail -f -c +1 <path> | python -u populate_trace_db.py